algm/fiction-kit/templates/commands/premise.md

 Goal: Create a comprehensive story premise document that captures all foundational elements needed to develop a compelling narrative.

+**Single Source of Truth Principle**: The premise.md file is the single source for story foundation.
+Other files (characters, world, outline) will reference it via cross-references.

+**See**: [navigation-guide.md](../navigation-guide.md) for the complete information location map.

 ### Execution Steps

 1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for: